 You can start by locating the previous year’s growth rings on the branches.
 Measure from that spot to the end of the branch, doing so on several different branches.
 Take the average length you come up with and compare it to the target growth for the species.
 The amount of fertilizer, if any, that will be applied depends on the annual growth and species.

 This article from Colorado State University provides charts that help calculate the amount of fertilizer you need for your particular tree.
-If you prefer some personalized attention to your tree care needs, give us a call today, we’d be happy to help.
+If you prefer some personalized attention to your tree care needs or need help selecting the best fruit trees to grow in Portland, give us a call today, we’d be happy to help.